 National Aboriginal and Torres Strait Islander Health Plan

-The current National Aboriginal and Torres Strait Islander Health Plan ends 2023.
-To access the current plan click here.
+The second National Aboriginal and Torres Strait Islander Health Plan for 2021 to 2031 was released 15 December 2021.
+To access the plan click here.

-NHLF members have been invovled in the refresh of the Health Plan and advocating for the Plan to focus on
+NHLF members co-designed this new plan and advocated for the Plan to focus on

 - Embedding the social determinants of health and cultural determinants of health;